-Side to Side and Front to Back Bracing
+Side-to-Side and Front-to-Back Bracing

-Side to side and front to back bracing of the Vertical Reciprocating Conveyor (VRC) is required.
+Side-to-side and front-to-back bracing of the Vertical Reciprocating Conveyor (VRC) is required.
+Maintain a minimum of 5/8" clearance from the edge of the guide angle to prevent wheelblock interference.

 Bracing of the VRC and enclosures is the responsibility of the installer.